obsidiansystems/ledger-app-tezos/README.md

 Replace the `appName` parameter "Tezos" with whatever app name you used when you loaded the app onto the device.

-Then follow the prompts on the Ledger screen.
+Then follow the prompts on the Ledger Nano S screen.

 ### Confirming the Installation Worked